haleyohms/haleyohms/README.md

 🗨 I'm a Salmon Biologist at Trout Unlimited and an Affiliate Scientist in the Fisheries Collaborative Program at University of California Santa Cruz.

-🧮 I specialize in salmon ecology, population models, and quantitatve methods.
+🧮 I specialize in salmon ecology, population models, and quantitative methods.
 I enjoy thinking about how diversity evolved and how natural selection maintains it in fishes.

 ⚡ I'm currently working on population genetic models for hatchery-wild metapopulations.

 ⚓ I grew up in Anchorage Alaska in a family that fished commercially and recreationally.
-I am proud to support Trout Unlimited's mission to make sure future generations, including my son, have fishing opportunites.
+I am proud to support Trout Unlimited's mission to make sure future generations, including my son, have fishing opportunities.

 📫 How to reach me: haley.ohms@tu.org